mpue/music-player/README.md

 # Music Player

-A simple music player that can play audio files.
+A simple music player for the web that can play audio files from a directory.

 ## Included Music and Copyright